kedacore/keda-docs/content/docs/2.0/scalers/memory.md

 description = "Scale applications based on memory metrics." go_file = "cpu_memory_scaler"
 +++
+> **Notice:**
+> - This scaler will never scale to 0 and even when user define multiple scaler types (eg. Kafka + cpu/memory, or Prometheus + cpu/memory), the deployment will never scale to 0
+> - This scaler only applies to ScaledObject, not to Scaling Jobs.
 ### Trigger Specification

 This specification describes the `memory` trigger that scales based on memory metrics.